 If you're a team leader:

-- Track how much work is occurring (lines of code, number of commits) in each software language over time
+- Track how much work is occurring through the lines of code and number of commits in each software language over time

-- Track commit efficiency (proprietary Flow metric, percentage of code that sticks after 3 weeks) by month in each language
+- Track commit efficiency by month in each language.

 - Utilize recommendations to improve processes and develop skills.